Pork loin steaks are a great midweek meal option, these are pan-fried for just 6-7 minutes and come with a simple & delicious cider sauce!

 I swear by using meat thermometers, pork is safe anywhere from 63°C 145°F. I aim for around 65°C (149°F) for these loin steaks after resting, as a result, I remove them from the pan at around 60-61°C (140°F).

-As you can see from the image below there is just the slightest tinge of pink.
-Most importantly no sign of stringiness!
+As you can see from the image below there is just the slightest hint of pink.

-Finally rest to pork!
+Finally, rest the pork!
 Create a foil tent and allow it to sit for 4-5 minutes.
 This also gives you the perfect time to make a pan sauce.

 They are great with a host of different side dishes, particularly with some salty fried potatoes.

 You could even serve it with some braised cavolo nero kale.

 If you want a different sauce then a classic parsley sauce would be a great call.

 I only name-check brands of equipment if I think that they make a material difference to a recipe.
 But if you have any questions feel free to ask them in the comments section below the recipe.